-By providing loans in line with the policies of the Basic Law on Food, Agriculture and Rural Areas, and those of the Basic Plan for Food, Agriculture and Rural Areas, the AFFF Unit actively supports efforts of farmers to improve their management with drive and innovative ideas.
+By providing loans in line with the policies of "Basic Law on Food, Agriculture and Rural Areas," and "Basic Plan for Food, Agriculture and Rural Areas," the AFFF Unit actively supports efforts of farmers to improve their management with drive and innovative ideas.

-Supporting people engaged in agriculture through long-term loans
+Supporting leading farmers through long-term loans

-Through long-term financing such as Super L Loans the AFFF Unit supports management improvements such as scale expansion, cost reduction and the "Sixth industrialization" (e.g., processing, sales, and other business undertaken integrally by agricultural, forestry, and fishery businesses to increase the added value of products) by diverse local farmers, including companies of rice growing, horticulture, livestock farming, and other operations, as well as large-scale family run operations, new farmers, and companies entering the agriculture field.
+Through long-term loans such as Super L Loans the AFFF Unit supports management improvements such as scale expansion, cost reduction and the "Sixth industrialization" (e.g., processing, sales, and other business undertaken integrally by agriculture, forestry, and fishery businesses to increase the added value of products) by diverse local farmers, which include companies of rice growing, horticulture, livestock farming, and other businesses, as well as large-scale family run operations, new farmers, and companies entering the agriculture field.